 Messaging apps like WhatsApp, Instagram and Facebook Messenger have grown in prominence as platforms that online users spend most of their time on.
-It gives brands to engage with buyers.
 With conversational commerce (also known as c-commerce), buyers can chat with brands and find products they’re looking for, get tailored recommendations based on their purchase history, receive reminders and alerts and make payments.

 Table of contents:

 What is conversational commerce?